Diwali Home Decoration On Your Mind? Try These 13 Ideas

 12. Wealth out of Waste

-You know those old scratched-up CDs sitting in the corner of your cupboard?
+Do you know those old scratched-up CDs sitting in the corner of your cupboard?
 Or that shell collection from when you went to the beach ages ago and haven’t had much use for generally?
-Or even those plastic bottles that you don’t throw away thinking that they may come of use?
+Or even those plastic bottles you don’t throw away thinking they may come of use?
 Well, this is the best time to use them!
-Make coasters or stands for your diyas with the CDs; use your shells to create a beautiful wall-hanging or decorate your side-tables.
-Paint plastic bottles in festive colours and place them around the house, or cut them up into long strips and string them together to make streamers.
-There are numerous things you can do with the things lying around your house, making it both a cost-effective and eco-friendly solution!
+Make coasters or stands for your diyas with the CDs; use your shells to create a beautiful wall hanging or decorate your side tables.
+Paint plastic bottles in festive colours, place them around the house, or cut them up into long strips and string them together to make streamers.
+You can do numerous things with the things lying around your house, making it both a cost-effective and eco-friendly solution!

 Also Read: Facts About Diwali for Kids